japila-books/spark-sql-internals/docs/hive/HiveTableRelation.md

-# HiveTableRelation Leaf Logical Operator -- Representing Hive Tables in Logical Plan
+# HiveTableRelation Leaf Logical Operator

 `HiveTableRelation` is a ../LeafNode.md[leaf logical operator] that represents a Hive table in a ../spark-sql-LogicalPlan.md[logical query plan].